 5. Stir and set the pan aside.

 6. Rinse 500 to 550 grams of potatoes or 3 to 4 large potatoes in running water very well.
-Brush off the mud if any from the potatoes skin and rinse them thoroughly.
-Then peel them and dice them into 1-inch cubes.
-You will need 3 cups diced potatoes.
+Brush off any mud from the skins and rinse them thoroughly.

 7. As soon as you dice the potatoes add them to the water in the pan.

-8. Cover the pan and keep it on a medium flame.
+8. Cover the pan with its lid and keep it on a medium heat.

 9. Simmer and cook potatoes covered with a lid.
-A couple of times you can open the lid and check them.
+You can open the lid and check them, but otherwise keep it covered.

-10. Potatoes will take about 12 to 15 minutes to cook.
+10. The potatoes will take about 12 to 15 minutes to cook.

-11. Cook potatoes until they are fork-tender – meaning a fork or a knife should pass easily into them without any resistance.
+11. Cook potatoes until they are fork-tender.
+This means a fork or a knife should pass easily into them without any resistance.

 12. Strain the potatoes in a colander or strainer.

-14. In a bowl take 6 tablespoons mayonnaise (vegetarian or vegan) and 1 teaspoon dijon mustard.
+14. In a large mixing bowl, add 6 tablespoons of mayonnaise (vegetarian or vegan) and 1 teaspoon of dijon mustard.
 I have used homemade mayo and it had a slight pouring consistency.

 15. Season with ¼ teaspoon sugar.
-Also, add ¼ teaspoon sweet paprika.
-You can even add smoked paprika, cayenne pepper or red chilli powder instead of sweet paprika.
+Also, add ¼ teaspoon of sweet paprika.
+You can add smoked paprika, cayenne pepper, or red chili powder instead of sweet paprika if you prefer.

 18. Mix and gently toss the potatoes with the dressing.

 19. Sprinkle ¼ teaspoon ground black pepper and salt as required.
 Mix gently again.
 Check the taste and add salt.
-After taste testing, you can add more pepper if required.
+After taste testing, you can add more seasoning if required.

-20. Serve potato salad garnished with some chopped parsley and sprinkled with 1 to 2 pinches of sweet paprika or red chilli powder.
-You can even sprinkle some crushed black pepper if you prefer.
+20. Serve potato salad garnished with some chopped parsley and sprinkled with 1 to 2 pinches of sweet paprika, red chili powder, or crushed black pepper if you prefer.

 - Boiling the Potatoes: Typically potatoes are boiled in plain salted water.
-In this recipe, some vinegar and sugar are added to the water and this infuses a mild sour and sweet taste into the potatoes.
-Not sweet like sweet potatoes, but rather just a hint of sweetness.
-The sourness is also faint and not pronounced.
+In this recipe, some vinegar and sugar are added to the water to infuse them with a bit of sweet, tangy flavor.

 - Do not overcook the Potatoes: While boiling potatoes, first make sure you have chopped or diced them evenly.
-Usually, chopped potatoes take about 15 to 20 minutes on a medium flame to cook until tender.
-Use a fork or a knife to check if they are cooked well and be sure not to overdo the cooking.
-This will result in a mushy or pasty salad.
+Depending on the size and variety, chopped potatoes take between 12 to 20 minutes on a medium heat to cook until tender.
+Strain them from the water as soon as they are fork tender.
+Overcooking potatoes can result in a mushy potato salad, and we don’t want that!

 - Scaling the Recipe: You can easily double or triple the recipe.
 Use the recipe card below to scale the ingredients.

-- Leftovers: Refrigerate the leftover salad and it will stays good for 1 to 2 days.
-While serving, You can serve the salad chilled or can warm it in an oven.
+- Leftovers: Refrigerate the leftover potato salad for up to 1 day.
+You can serve the salad chilled or can warm it in an oven or microwave if you prefer.

 - 4 cups water